Google Wants Its New Pixelbook to Win the Laptop and Tablet Battle - Slashdot

 Considering that Google is an anti-science SJW organization, I wouldn't be surprised if they disabled these devices for libertarians and right wingers.

 However, this isn't just a left or right thing.
-If there is an upc
+If there is an upcoming election, you can count on this piece of

+..... to be pushing Hillary Clinton ads, and suppressing Bernie content, yet again.

+Google is an amoral company.
+Don't buy their products, or use their services.
+Block all their crooked websites, their performance-sapping ad campaigns, and their duplicitous products.

 Re: (Score:2)